tekperfect/devops-docs/docs/courses/17-Crypto/lessons/personal-finance.md

 It is also wise to keep an eye on cash withdrawals or spending that is not easily tracked.
 This can create a false sense of your cash flow which may result in an incomplete picture of your financial situation.

-Invest the appropriate amount of time to document your income and basic housing expenses like rent or mortgage payments, utilities, credit card interest, and home furnishings.
-Add categories for food, clothing, transportation, medical insurance, and non-covered medical expenses, then document separately your real spending on entertainment, dining out, and vacation/travel.
+Invest the appropriate amount of time to document your income and basic housing expenses like rent or mortgage payments, utilities, and credit card payments, Adding categories for food, clothing, transportation, and medical insurance, then document separately your real spending on entertainment, dining out, and travel.

 Considering your priorities